bioShaun/tc-utils-v1/chip/vcf_processor/DEBUG_OUTPUT_FIX_SUMMARY.md

 3. **Progress Bar in Quiet Mode**: The ProgressTracker was still creating tqdm progress bars even in quiet mode due to the hardcoded quiet parameter issue.

+4. **CRITICAL: Incorrect Component Initialization**: The most serious issue was in `vcf_processor.py` where components were initialized with the wrong parameters:
+   - `GenotypeConverter(self.config)` - but GenotypeConverter expects `miss_fmt` and `gt_sep` parameters, not a config object
+   - `VariantFilter(self.config)` - but VariantFilter expects `target_ids` parameter, not a config object
+   - `VariantTransformer(self.config)` - but VariantTransformer expects `strict_mode` parameter, not a config object

+   This caused the entire ProcessingConfig object to be used as the `miss_fmt` parameter in GenotypeConverter, which is why ProcessingConfig strings appeared in the genotype data columns.

 ## Fixes Applied

 ### 1. Fixed Print Statement (vcf_processor.py)